Lacrosse in Australia: Interstate competition

+With the return of lacrosse to the Olympic Games, Lacrosse Australia introduced a new national tournament known as Major League Sixes (MLS), based on the lacrosse sixes rules that will be used at the 2028 Summer Olympics in Los Angeles.
+With a new, franchise-based draft system with teams representing Australia's major cities, the MLS format departs from the traditional state-based representative model used in field and box lacrosse championships that favours the historically strong states of Victoria, South Australia and Western Australia and ensures an even and competitive tournament.

 Australia in international competition

 In 1907 Australia's first international lacrosse match against Canada was played at the MCG before a crowd of 14,000.

 Australia has an important presence in the international scene, consistently finishing in the top three of the men's world championships, though have never won the trophy.
 At the 2014 World Lacrosse Championship, Australia finished outside the top three for the first time at the senior level, finishing in fourth spot (behind Canada, the United States and the Iroquois Nationals).
 They have also been the runner-up at the first three Under-19 Men's World Lacrosse Championship.

 Australia's national women's teams have fared even better.
 Despite having only a small fraction of the playing pool of other countries, Australia have won two senior women's world championships (in 1986 and in 2005), as well as the inaugural Under 19 world championship in 1995.
 The main rival to Australia in international women's competition is the United States.

 The World Men's Lacrosse Championships have been held in Australia three times – in 1974 (Melbourne), 1990 (Perth) and 2002 (Perth), while the Women's Lacrosse World Cup has been held once in Australia, hosted in Perth in 1989.